saleor/storefront/docs/development.md

 ### Code formatting

-Before committing the code, Git pre-hooks will check staged changes for following the code styles.
+Before committing the code, git pre-hooks will check staged changes for following the code styles.
 If you would like to format the code by yourself, run the command:

 ```bash
 pnpm lint